Human Rights & Diversity

 The Yamato Group employs approximately 8,000 non-Japanese employees.
 We provide multilingual documents and notices about employment and safety and work manuals for non-Japanese employees in English, Chinese, Nepali, and Vietnamese.
 We also provide multilingual support in our employee awareness survey, investigate opinions on job satisfaction and ease of working for non-Japanese employees, and reflect our findings in efforts to improve the workplace environment.

-To develop a working environment that enables non-Japanese employees to demonstrate their skills with peace of mind and ensure they are not the only person left behind, we set up a consultation center (available in English, Vietnamese, and Nepali) on a trials basis in the Kansai area from April 2023 and in the Tokyo area from May 2023.
+To develop a working environment that enables non-Japanese employees to demonstrate their skills with peace of mind and ensure they are not isolated and left behind, we set up a multilingual consultation center (available in English, Nepali, and Vietnamese) from October 2023.

 Post-Retirement Life Plan Support